-Kersh has published two books, on American political history and on health policy, and his By the People (with James Morone) was published in January 2013 by Oxford University Press.
-He has published over 50 academic articles, and does frequent media commentary on U.S. politics, health policy, and the millennial generation.
+Kersh has published over 50 academic articles, and does frequent media commentary on U.S. politics, health policy, and the millennial generation.
 He has been a Mellon Fellow in the Humanities, a Luce Scholar, a Robert Wood Johnson Fellow, and is an elected Fellow of the National Academy of Public Administration.
-In 15 years’ teaching at Yale, Syracuse, and NYU he has won four university-wide teaching awards.
+In 15 years’ teaching at Yale, Syracuse, and NYU he won four university-wide teaching awards.
 Kersh received his Ph.D. in political science from Yale in 1996, and has professional experience in the U.S. Congress, the British Parliament, and at think tanks in Tokyo and Washington, DC.
 In Winston-Salem, he serves on the boards of the United Way and the RiverRun Film Festival, and chairs the Mayor’s Thought Force on Poverty.

 Telephone: 336.758.3128 | E-mail: firstname.lastname@example.org | Read more about Provost Rogan Kersh »

-Lynn Sutton, Ph.D. is Vice Provost and oversees much of the academic and strategic initiatives of the University while working closely with the Reynolda House Museum of American Art, WFDD, WFU Art Collections, the Humanities Institute, the Teaching and Learning Center, the Professional Development Center, online education, START Gallery, the Women’s Center, LGBTQ Center, University Press, Title IX, and the Secrest Artists Series.
-She is the former Dean of Z. Smith Reynolds Library.
+Kami Chavis, JD, is associate provost for academic affairs and oversees much of the academic and strategic initiatives of the University while working closely with the Reynolda House Museum of American Art, WFDD, WFU Art Collections, the Humanities Institute, the Teaching and Learning Center, the Professional Development Center, online education, START Gallery, the Women’s Center, LGBTQ Center, University Press, Title IX, and the Secrest Artists Series.
+She is also Director of the Criminal Justice Program and a Professor of Law.